 Cyber-attack statistics by country cannot be ignored.
-Today, the USA is unquestionably the leading country in terms of frequency of malware attacks.
-Their advanced economy forces savvy perpetrators to take control, monitor, and repeatedly do harm to the biggest corporations.
+Today, the USA is unquestionably the leading country in terms of the frequency of malware attacks.
+Their advanced economy forces savvy perpetrators to take control, monitor, and repeatedly harm the biggest corporations.

-User’s need to be constantly vigilant.
-Along with keeping trustworthy antivirus software installed on home or mobile devices, individuals should actively protect their data in transit over public and private networks with a VPN.
+Users need to be constantly vigilant.
+Along with keeping trustworthy antivirus software installed on a home or mobile devices, individuals should actively protect their data in transit over public and private networks with a VPN.

 However, while looking for a privacy solution, many cautious users find themselves wondering if they can trust any of the hundreds of VPN providers available.
 Sometimes consumers do not have the expertise to differentiate between a secure product and an insecure one.
 In this case, websites like bestvpnrating.com can help choose the best VPN service for the average consumer.

 VPN services have already proven themselves as reliable software for anonymous and private browsing.
 They are able to hide the user’s IP addresses, making them invisible on the Internet.
 Neither attacker nor ISPs are able to trace a VPN customer on the Internet.
 Nevertheless, this is not the only benefit of a VPN.
 A trustworthy provider not only masks an IP address but encrypts sensitive data as well.
 Even if a hacker manages to gain the information, it is impossible for them to decrypt it.

 The most powerful form of encoding today is AES 256-bit encryption – the same encryption used by the United States government.
 The number refers to the key length.
 It means a password cracker will require 1.1579209e+77 (2 to the 256th power) various combinations to access user data.
 Just to clarify, it is nearly impossible to crack even for the fastest computer in the world.